Alter Ego (Prince Royce album)

-Alter Ego is the sixth studio album by American singer and songwriter Prince Royce.
+Alter Ego (stylized as ALTER EGO) is the sixth studio album by American singer and songwriter Prince Royce.
 It was released on February 7, 2020 by Sony Music Latin, preceded by the release of seven singles which include "El Clavo", "Adicto", "Cúrame", "Morir Solo", "Trampa", "Dec.
 21" and "Cita".
 The album includes collaborations with artists such as DaniLeigh, Marc Anthony, Wisin & Yandel, Zion & Lennox, Manuel Turizo and Maluma.

 Commercial performance

 The album debuted at number 1 on the Top Latin Albums Chart, and sold 11,000 album-equivalent units, during its first week of release in the United States.

 Track listing

 The physical CD version is a double album.
 Meaning that it contained 2 disc.